-Imagine attending a project’s third meeting, just to realize that the project is not at all what you thought it was going to be.
+Imagine attending the third client meeting, just to realize that their project is not at all what you thought it was going to be.

 Did your jaw drop?